stoneyrh/gSOAP/gsoap/doc/guide/index.md

 - `int soap_receiver_fault(struct soap *soap, const char *faultstring, const char *faultdetail)` returns `#SOAP_FAULT` and populates a SOAP Fault message indicating a SOAP 1.1 server fault / SOAP 1.2 receiver fault that is populated with the text `faultstring` and an XML fragment `faultdetail` or NULL when omitted.
 - `int soap_receiver_fault_subcode(struct soap *soap, const char *faultsubcode, const char *faultstring, const char *faultdetail)` same as `::soap_receiver_fault` with the addition of a QName-formatted string `faultsubcode`.

-A receiver error indicates that the service could not handle the client request, but it can possibly recover from the error later, for example when resources are temporarily unavailable.
-A sender error indicates that the client request is faulty and s rejected by the service.
+A "receiver fault" indicates that the service could not handle the client request, but it can possibly recover from the error later, for example when resources are temporarily unavailable.
+A "sender fault" indicates that the client request is faulty and is rejected by the service.

 See Section \ref fault for more details on how to use these functions.